baguilar6174/nest-cars-server/README.md

 ## Description

-This Rest API allows CRUD of in-memory carts, contains the definitions and basic concepts used in Nest.
+This Rest API allows CRUD of cars using Mongo DB, contains the definitions and basic concepts used in Nest.

 ## Installation